Political Science Course Description(s)

 POLS3094 Topics in Political Science (2-3)

 An examination of various aspects of politics and political science conducted in a seminar format.
-May be repeated for a maximum of 4 credits.
+May be repeated by permission for credit.
+Topics will vary.

 POLS3210 Social Science Research Methods (3)